Sustainability and the environment

 Why?
 Because Green Globe is based on voluntary participation.
 Green Globe encourages ideas generated from within companies themselves.
 Whether you’re an apprentice or hotel manager: if you have a good idea, make sure it’s heard or read.
 Share it.
 Is it good for the environment, is it feasible, is it in line with the Green Globe ethos?
 And above all: are you and your team excited enough to put your heart and mind into implementing it?
 These are the questions that Green Globe asks.
 The environmental aspects are important, but the social aspects are just as important.
 It’s only when everyone is on board and working together that ideas become concepts and concepts become real solutions.

 We thought this was a fantastic approach.
 We started working with Green Globe in 2017.
 In 2018, nine Living Hotels received their first certifications.
-All other Living Hotels followed or are following in the first quarter of 2019.
+All other Living Hotels followed in the first quarter of 2019.

 Enjoy our homemade honey at the breakfast or take a glass of pleasure home with you!